hellstock/aws-multi-region/README.md

 ## Requirements for environment

-Pip needs to be installed
+* Pip needs to be installed
-Python 3 needs to be installed
+* Python 3 needs to be installed
-Npm needs to be installed
+* Npm needs to be installed

+## Use Python virtual environment

+    cd infrastructure
+    python3 -m venv .venv
+    source .venv/bin/activate

 ## Prepare CDK related things